-Expectations of the PGY-1 and PGY-2: The resident will 1) complete detailed history and physicals on all consult patients and complete progress notes on a daily basis.
-2) Have detailed knowledge of every patient on the service (up to 12 patients).
-3) Be expected to interpret basic laboratory and radiographic tests including the results of gram stains and cultures.
-4) Be expected to teach the medical students on the service as well as further his/her own learning through the use of reading materials outlined below.
-Intellectual curiosity and evidence based patient care should be demonstrated.
-5) Display professionalism and good communication skills with other team members, nursing, patients and families.
-6) Work efficiently with nursing, social workers and case managers on quality and timely patient care.
+Expectations of the PGY-1/PGY-2: The resident will

+1) Complete detailed history and physicals on all patients and complete progress notes for each office visit.

+2) Have detailed knowledge of every patient evaluated at a particular clinic.

+- 3) Be expected to interpret basic laboratory and radiographic tests including gram stains and cultures. - 4) Demonstrate intellectual curiosity and evidence-based patient care approaches. - 5) Display professionalism and good communication skills with the team, nurses, patients and families. - 6) Work efficiently with nursing, social workers and case managers on quality and timely patient care.